neomutt/flatcap-brain-dump/compose-preview.md

     limit Attach to how many rows?
     or msg has min rows?

-advanced:
-    making the whole screen a view (meaning that <page-down> would scroll the envelope part off the top), would be trickier

 insert pager window below attachment menu
 	only if there's >5 lines, say
 		e.g. huge list of attachments
 	OR, limit attachment list to 5 or 10 lines, like $pager_index_lines use rest for the pager

+Advanced Idea:
+    making the whole screen a view (meaning that <page-down> would scroll the envelope part off the top), would be trickier

 ### Status Bars / Feedback